qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 ==================================

-Before you start to work with the print composer, you need to load some raster and vector layers in the QGIS map canvas and adapt their properties to suite your own convenience.
-After everything is rendered and symbolized to your liking you click the |mActionNewComposer| :sup:`New Print Composer` icon in the toolbar or choose :menuselection:`File --> New Print Composer`.
+Before you start to work with the print composer, you need to load some raster and vector layers in the QGIS map canvas and adapt their properties to suit your own convenience.
+After everything is rendered and symbolized to your liking, click the |mActionNewComposer| :sup:`New Print Composer` icon in the toolbar or choose :menuselection:`File --> New Print Composer`.